 Frank’s family runs a successful business near Half Moon Bay that services nurseries and landscaping industries.
 Known for a variety of organic fertilizers, they also have become a leading manufacturer and distributor of paper plant sleeves and decorative foils (a huge business considering all the retail outlets for purchasing plants across the country).

 Romeo Cellars produces wines bottled under the brand, Sempre Vive, Latin for “Always Alive”.
 This is a tribute to the grape even when it has been converted to wine and is in the bottle – an homage to the constant changes that wines undergo during their life.
 Wine is not static; they constantly change with color, aroma, flavor and texture.
 Sempre Vive can also be construed as being a tribute to the land that supports these vineyards as well as the variety of plants and animals which live on this particular property (especially on the wooded knoll).
 Fruit from the vineyards was used by nearby Chateau Montelena for many years and when the Romeo’s purchased the property in 1997 they slowly phased out growing contracts and began using the grapes for their own wine.
-All their red varietals are sourced from this estate property and the white varietals (Sauvignon Blanc and a Chardonnay) are purchased from various premium vineyards.
+All their red varieties are sourced from this estate property and the white varieties (Sauvignon Blanc and a Chardonnay) are purchased from various premium vineyards.

 The oldest block in their Calistoga vineyard dates to 1971 and is an unidentified clone of Cabernet Sauvignon.
 This clone produces excellent fruit so they have cultured and propagated additional vines and named it after their son.
 Today they still produce wine from these old vines and appropriately call it “old vine Cabernet”.
 Unlike select other wine regions there are very few old vines per vine capita in the Napa Valley – especially of Cabernet Sauvignon.
 Vines in general in the Napa Valley do not last much beyond 20 to 25 years.
 Often they are removed because of lowered yields or due to various disease.